 Legumes are able to take nitrogen from the air and convert it into a form that plants can use.
 White clover used to be added to grass seed mixtures as a nurse plant with the idea that grass seedlings can benefit from the nitrogen it produces.
 However, the nitrogen fixed by legumes is not normally available to other plants -- the clover needs to be killed before the nitrogen is released into the soil for other plants to use.

 Are deer eating your landscape plants?
-This works if you have enough land - plant a 5,000 ft2 clover food plot on the outskirts of your property.
+This works if you have enough land - plant a 5,000 square foot clover food plot on the outskirts of your property.
 The deer will feed there and leave your flower beds alone.

 The ability to generate nitrogen allows it to thrive in infertile soils.
 Large patches in your lawn can be an indicator of low fertility.

 In this case, fertilizing your lawn will not kill the clover, but it will help it become dense and vigorous, making it harder for the clover to spread.

 Hand Weeding - Pulling or digging is effective if

 you attack small patches before they spread.
 You must remove the entire

 plant - stolons have the ability to regenerate if left behind.
 Once

 they spread into large patches a chemical herbicide may be required.

 Chemical Control - Herbicides are most effective when plants are